Architectural Enigma: Althing House’s Shadowed Secrets

 This is the recipe that was used back in the days of the construction of the Althing House.
 This formula was kept secret and only known to welders.

-The building itself was dedicated to Iceland’s history.
-The cornerstone, sealed from sight, was dedicated to democracy and respect for the nation.
+The building itself was dedicated to the history and the cornerstone was dedicated to democracy and respect of Iceland.

 Coat_of_Arms_of_Iceland